Are you looking for a place to escape the busy streets of Queenstown? Craving a quiet retreat?

-Where is Moke Lake?
+Where Is Moke Lake?

-Take this turn and continue until you reach the end of the sealed road.
 It’s at this point you’ll probably notice the sign that says ‘4WD needed in Winter’ and begin to wonder what wild goose chase I’ve sent you on.
-Don’t worry and keep going.

-For us as the start of winter, the road was perfectly fine but we perhaps wouldn’t continue on this road without 4wd or snow-chains if there’s a noticeable amount of ice or snow around.
-We have it on good authority that even bus-campers have made it up this road when the weather is good.
+For us at the start of winter, the road was perfectly fine but we perhaps wouldn’t continue on this road without 4wd or snow-chains if there’s a noticeable amount of ice or snow around.

 The Road to Moke Lake Camping + Walk